motion-development/wants-to-party-docs/docs/oauth/index.md

   <br>

   ## What is next?
   Depending on the scopes you picked you may do different things.
-Get started by taking a look at the [user](/developers/docs/user) endpoints and the [file](/developers/docs/files) endpoints
+Get started by taking a look at the [user](/developers/docs/user) endpoints.